openstack-archive/tripleo-specs/specs/pike/gui-logging.rst

 ``tripleo-ui-log-<timestamp>``, and create a new file in its place.
 The file will then receive the messages from Zaqar, one per line.
-Once we reach, let's say, a hundred archives (about 1GB) we can start removing dropping data in order to prevent unnecessary data accoumulation.
+Once we reach, let's say, a hundred archives (about 1GB) we can start removing dropping data in order to prevent unnecessary data accumulation.

 To view the logging data, we can ask Swift for 10 latest messages with a prefix of ``tripleo-ui-log``.
 These files can be presented in the GUI for download.